tedneward/INFO314-TicTacToeRFC/RFC.md

 Another Tic-Tac-Toe service is defined as a datagram based application on UDP listening for UDP datagrams on UDP port 3116[1](#1).
 When a datagram is received, a Tic Tac Toe session is considered to have started, and remains in an "alive" state until either the client or server [sends a "close" message](#gdby) or the server [has not heard from the client over a period of time]().
 All datagram communication occurs over port 3116.

 ### Session
 A client must connect with a server before any game can be created.
-This is called "establishing a session" and requires the client to send a [greeting message]() to the server, self-identifying the client with a unique string to be used as part of the protocol later.
-Once the client has identified, the server [acknowledges](#sess) receipt, including a "session identifier" which uniquely identifies this session.
+This is called "establishing a session" and requires the client to send a [greeting message](#helo) to the server, sending the protocol version the client understands and self-identifying the client with a unique string to be used as part of the protocol later.
+Once the client has identified, the server [acknowledges](#sess) receipt, including the version of the protocol that will be used (see the section on version negotiation) a "session identifier" which uniquely identifies this session.

 The server is permitted to use any sort of scheme for session identifiers, so long as they do not include whitespace.
 Thus, values of "1234" (integer values), "0cb8d694-3999-4bc6-8351-0e978b62a08d" (GUIDs), or "57.34" (floating point values) would all be acceptable.
 Some servers may choose the floating-point scheme to allow sessions to indicate relationships to one another; for example, two players may be in sessions "4.1" and "4.2", respectively, with observers on sessions "4.3" and "4.4".
 However, each of these sessions is considered unique, has no special relationship to one another, and is purely left as a server implementation detail.